strikerh/ngx-side-page/projects/ngx-side-page/README.md

 }
 ```

-Here is an example of how to use the `data` and `ref` properties in your Angular component:
+Here is an example of how to use the `main_data` and `ref` properties in your Angular component:

 ```typescript
 import { Component, inject } from '@angular/core';